 Here are some of the many fleet management features that KeepTruckin offers:

 - Smart Dashcam.
-Receive alerts and video footage of unsafe driving when it occurs (road facing or dual-facing).
+Receive alerts and video footage of critical safety events.
 Improve fleet safety and exonerate innocent drivers with the KeepTruckin Smart Dashcam.

-- Web Dashboard.
-One central online portal where fleet managers have complete visibility on how the company operates in the field.
+- Fleet management Dashboard.
+One central online portal where fleet managers have complete visibility on how their fleet operates.